 Copy to clipboard – Copies the same information to clipboard for pasting into a spreadsheet or another document.

-Opens Layer Operations panel for pairwise operations on layers (Fig. 12.6):
+The button labeled Operation opens Layer Operations dialog for pairwise operations on layers (Fig. 11.7):

-To use Layer Operations, mark two layers and unmark the rest, click Operation and then select the appropriate operation.
+To use Layer Operations, mark two layers and unmark all other layers, click Operation and then select the appropriate operation.
 A new layer will be created with the result of the operation, labeled [operation] result (e.g., union result).

 If the user selects an operation that does not match the type of selected layers, an error message will be shown (ROI is required in this operation for binary operations or ROI is not allowed in this operation for arithmetic operations).
 If more than two layers are selected, an error message will be shown (Invalid number of operands for this operation).
 In these cases, the operation will not be performed and no new layers will be created.

-Layer Control panel can be used to copy layers between layers of the same matrix dimensions and voxel size.
-To copy a layer from Document 1 to Document 2, open both documents in FireVoxel, open Layer Control, and click Document 1 to activate it.
+The Layer Control dialog can be used to copy layers between layers of the same matrix dimensions and voxel size.
+To copy a layer from Document 1 to Document 2, open both documents in FireVoxel in two different document windows, open Layer Control, and click Document 1 to activate it.
 Next, in the Layer Control panel, click the layer of interest, and drag it anywhere over Document 2 and drop it.
-To verify that the layer has been copied, click Document 2 window and inspect the list of layers in the Layer Control panel.
+To verify that the layer has been copied, click Document 2 window and inspect the Layer Control list of layers.
 The copied layer should be added at the bottom of the list of layers.
 All types of layers can be copied using this method.

-Alternatively, click Document 1, activate the layer in Layer Control and save it using Save Image, for example, in NIfTI format (.nii extension).
-Next, click Document 2, and use Load Image in Layer Control to select the just saved layer.
-The loaded layer will be added to the bottom of the list of layers.
-The name of the layer will be identical to the name of the file, including the .nii extension.
+Alternatively, click Document 1, activate the layer in Layer Control and save it using Save Image, for example, in NIfTI format (.nii).
+Next, click Document 2, and use Load Image in Layer Control to select the just saved image.
+The loaded image will be added to the bottom of the list of layers.
+The name of this new layer will be identical to the name of the file, including the .nii extension.